Religious Education Subject Leader: Mr M Dockrell

-The common ‘golden threads’ of all faiths will be explored, with an understanding of how each faith expresses their beliefs.
-This equips our pupils for living in a diverse and multi-cultural community: understanding the beliefs of others encourages respect and acceptance.
+The common ‘golden threads’ of all faiths will be explored, with an understanding of how each faith expresses its beliefs.
+This equips our pupils for living in a diverse and multicultural community: understanding the beliefs of others encourages respect and acceptance.

-We teach using the Church of England’s ‘Understanding Christianity’ scheme of work for two –thirds of the academic year.
-This is centered around a ‘big frieze’ that tells the ‘big story’ of the Bible and pupils often access this artwork at the start of a new unit of work.
-Each unit of work is linked to one of the ‘big concepts’: God, Creation, People of God, Incarnation, Gospel, Salvation and Kingdom of God.
+We teach using the Church of England’s ‘Understanding Christianity’ scheme of work for two–thirds of the academic year.
+This is centred around a ‘big frieze’ that tells the ‘big story’ of the Bible and pupils often access this artwork at the start of a new unit of work.
+Each unit of work is linked to one of the ‘big concepts’: God, Creation, People of God, Incarnation, Gospel, Salvation and the Kingdom of God.
 This concept is identified at the start of a new unit.

 Pupils with English as an additional language are given access to Biblical texts in their home language to allow them access to the lessons.
 Pupils who would benefit from a simplified English version of the Bible are given that opportunity, again, allowing access for all our pupils.
 Those pupils who are operating above their peer group are able to work from the ‘digging deeper’ parts of ‘Understanding Christianity’, whilst the majority of pupils will use ‘core learning’.